dev-edz/template-laravue-edz/README.md

 A Basic Laravel 8 App Template using VueJS for front-end for beginners.

-*Note: UI Framework: Vuetify, Router: Vue-Router, State-Management: Vuex
+*Note: UI Framework: Vuetify, Router: Vue-Router, State-Management: Vuex, System Environment: Windows OS.

 ## How to clone and setup this template?